-The advantage of the standard event-study setup is that it recovers a well defined effect of having children, but it rests on the assumption of parallel trends conditional on observables.
-The advantage of the LPR-IV is that the variation in fertility is arguably more exogenous and transparent, but it recovers fertility effects that are weighted averages of the event study estimates, with unknown weights.
+The advantage of the standard event-study setup is that it recovers a well defined effect of having children, but it rests on a common-trend assumption conditional on observables.
+The advantage of the LPR-IV approach is that the variation in fertility is arguably more exogenous and transparent, but it recovers fertility effects that are weighted averages of the event study estimates with unknown weights.
 We argue that combining these approaches has three distinct advantages.